majafary/katacoda-scenarios/esm-helloworld/finish.md

 Congratulations!
-You have successfully setup and executed your first application on Istio.
+You have successfully finished Service Mesh Training!!